jkunimune/Djastiz/en-Specification.md

 ## Phonology and orthography

 Before you read any further, you'll need to know how to read, say, and write these words.
 Luckily, this is extremely easy.
 Oltilip's phonology is minimal, though still larger than those of some natural languages.
-It emphasises universal learnability over root recogniseability.
+It emphasises universal learnability over root recognisability.

 ### Alphabet